valhalla/valhalla/docs/docs/mjolnir/why_tiles.md

  - **Enhanced Navigation** tiles along the route allow more detailed information to be presented along the route without having to increase the payload in the initial call to the routing service.
 Exits along the highway, names of upcoming roads, and other information can be presented when graph tiles are present.

 We're excited with what we've accomplished so far, and look forward to showing you more soon.
 We plan to launch an open routing service as well as downloadable tiles later in the year.
-In the meantime though, [have a quick browse of the code](https://github.com/valhalla) and reach out if something doesn't make sense!